THE ULTIMATE ABS WORKOUT GUIDE

 elbow to knee

-HOW TO DO IT: Lie straight on the ground with your right arm out for support and body angled slightly back.
+HOW TO DO IT: Lie straight on the floor with your right arm out for support and body angled slightly back.
 Bring your left elbow to your left knee focusing on the obliques.

 HOW CAN YOU TRAIN THE SERRATUS?